 Parks As Classrooms and Virtual Field Trips

 Park educators at Great Smoky Mountains National Park engage thousands of students each year through on-site and virtual resource immersion activities.
 In the Parks As Classroom (PAC) program, students are immersed in hands-on inventory and monitoring projects to examine biological diversity and historic preservation.
 The data they collect leads to discovering the impacts of air pollution, climate change, and exotic species.
-The Electronic Field Trip uses lessons, games, and activities to engage students who may never get the opportunity to visit the park in person.

 I&E and Park Management